-The Group consolidated financial statements include the financial statements of the Company and its subsidiary undertaking made up to 31 December 2022.
+The Group consolidated financial statements include the financial statements of the Company and its subsidiary undertakings BPF Commercial Limited and UK PropTech Association Ltd, made up to 31 December 2024.

 A subsidiary is an entity controlled by the Group.
 Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Where a subsidiary has different accounting policies to the Group, adjustments are made to those subsidiary financial statements to apply the Group's accounting policies when preparing the consolidated financial statements.
+The UK PropTech Association Limited has been consolidated with effect from 1 October 2023 under acquisition accounting principles.
+The reserves transferred, at £nil consideration, have been treated as a gain in the year.